Ibn-mohey/Practice-Python/Applied Data Science with Python Specialization/01.Introduction to Data Science in Python/notes.md

 ```py
 new_df=new_df.rename(mapper=str.strip, axis='columns')
 ```
-here we are passig the refrence to that function mapper
+here we are passing the refrence to that function mapper

 We can also use the df.columns attribute by assigning to it a list of column names which will directly rename the columns.
 This will directly modify the original dataframe and is very efficient especially when you have a lot of columns and you only want to change a few.